Natsume Yoshinobu: Battle of Mikatagahara

 In 1573, regardless of whatever Yoshinobu thought of his lord afterwards, he didn't hesitate to ride to Ieyasu's rescue during the disaster at Battle of Mikatagahara.
 He was made the main guard of Hamamatsu Castle until he noticed his lord's distress and personally rode out of the keep with twenty horsemen.
 Yoshinobu was able to meet up with Ieyasu and their men frantically thrashed against Takeda Katsuyori's cavalry in hot pursuit.
 Ieyasu, broken and desolate at the sight of his own men dying before him, was carried on Yoshinobu's back to escape the scene.
 Losing his own pages to the chaos, Yoshinobu dropped his lord and took Ieyasu's horse.
 He told Ieyasu he would pose as his lord as a decoy for the real Ieyasu to escape.

 Historical Account

 In a variation of the account, Ieyasu was too dumbstruck to respond to his original plea so Yoshinobu patronized, "What good would a spiritless one such as yourself do me!?
 Off with you!"
 The words were enough to finally get Ieyasu moving.
 Yoshinobu mounted Ieyasu's horse and charged at the Takeda forces as promised, losing his life in battle.
 According to the Mikawa Monogatari, the retainer was an elderly man by this time.

 Ieyasu never forgot Yoshinobu's sacrifice and treated his retainer's son with respect.
-He once said to Natsume Yoshitsugu during the Siege of Osaka, "If not for your father, I would not be alive here today."
+He once said to Yoshinobu's son, Natsume Yoshitsugu during the Siege of Osaka, "If not of your father, I would not be alive here today."